-To reset the Industrial Media Converter to the Factory default setting, you can also press the hardware reset button on the front panel for about 10 seconds.
-After the device is rebooted, you can log in the management Web interface within the same subnet of 192.168.0.xx.
+To reset the Industrial Managed Switch to the Factory default setting, you can also press the hardware reset button at the front panel about 10 seconds.
+After the device is rebooted, you can login the management Web interface within the same subnet of 192.168.0.xx.

-4.7.1.9 Configuration Download
+4.7.1.9 System Reboot

 The Reboot page enables the device to be rebooted from a remote location.
-Once the Reboot button is pressed, user has to re-log in the Web interface about 60 seconds later; the System Reboot screen in Figure 4-7-1-11 appears.
+Once the Reboot button is pressed, user has to re-login the Web interface about 60 seconds later; the System Reboot screen in Figure 4-7-1-11 appears.